-Don’t worry, I haven’t got rid of mine … yet!
+Still want your pillow?
+Don’t worry, I haven’t got rid of mine.
 I am seriously testing out instinctive sleeping and trying out no pillow – I’ll let you know how I get on.
 In the meantime, watch the video below for some tips on best sleeping postures:

 1. Back Sleepers – try memory foam to mold to the curve of your neck

 2. Side Sleepers – try a pillow between the knees and one for the neck to keep your spine aligned and neutral